rahabonyani/test-tribe/README.md

 Hello,
 I finally finished the test

-I used react and typescript and atomic design for the design system and I used the ui chakra,
+I used react and typescript and atomic design for the design system and I used the chakra ui,

 Chakra is a library of carefully created React components that comes with all the styling benefits of Tailwind and takes care of all the details.